djhworld/gmail-mailer/README.md

-simple gem to allow you to send emails using your gmail account (without having to fiddle around with passwords)
+Programatically send emails using a given gmail account.
+No username/passwords needed, just use your OAUTH credentials

 ## Usage
 ### Creating a message